lvh/txyoga/doc/tutorial/accessing.rst

 that there is neither a previous nor a next page.
 A later tutorial example will demonstrate how paginating collections works.

-txYoga is being a good HTTP citizen behind the scenes, telling you the date, the web server serving the request, and content length and type behind the scenes.
+txyoga is being a good HTTP citizen behind the scenes, telling you the date, the web server serving the request, and content length and type behind the scenes.